 - ½ teaspoon ground black pepper

-- Garnish : 4 tbsp chives diced super fine
+- Garnish : 4 tablespoon chives diced super fine

 - Start with the risotto since it takes the longest out of all three parts of the recipe.
 The beurre blanc can be made when the risotto is almost done and the scallops can be seared last right before serving the dish

 - Combine the chicken stock and half of the coconut milk in a saucepan and set over low heat to simmer.

 - In a deep sauté pan, melt the coconut oil and butter.
 Add the onion and cook until soft, about 6-7 minutes.
 Add in the rice.
 Add in the lemon juice and wine and cook until absorbed.
 Add in the chicken stock mixture one half cup at a time stirring until absorbed before adding in the next half of a cup.
 Repeat until the rice is al-dente, not too soft, but no longer crunchy.
 Risotto is meant to be on the firmer side.
 This process will take about 35-45 minutes.

 - Once done, add in the remaining coconut milk, lemon zest, salt, pepper and half of the toasted coconut and stir.
 Keep warm until serving.
 Stir again before serving.